democrobot/democracrm/docs/index.md

 getting legislation passed.
 While these other services provide excellent value for many groups, we needed a specific set of tools to do our jobs as effectively as possible and could quickly evolve with our needs.

 ## The Platform

+!!! info

+    The docs are in a very early stage of development, with many areas just being placeholders at this point.
+To get a quick sense of the planned functionality, start with the [list of features](/features/overview).

 Many additional features are being developed to support these efforts by making the platform a collaborative place for organizations to share information and work together towards common legislative goals.
 Each organization will have a